An easy homemade gnocchi recipe made with leftover mashed potatoes.

 - 1 cup leftover mashed potatoes (cold and straight out of the fridge is fine!)

 - 1 egg

 - 1-2 cups all-purpose flour, divided (you may not need it all)

 Don't forget to read the recipe notes before you start - they'll help you make the best gnocchi possible!

-For the sauce: For these photos, I melted 4 Tbsp. of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi’s cooking liquid.
+For the sauce: For these photos, I melted 4 Tablespoons of unsalted butter in a skillet with fresh rosemary, basil, salt, and pepper, then tossed it with the gnocchi and a splash of the gnocchi's cooking water.
 The gnocchi are topped with shaved parmesan, an extra dusting of fresh ground black pepper, and fresh basil.
 I also love these gnocchi with tomato sauce, browned butter and sage, garlic alfredo, or my parmesan spinach gnocchi recipe!

 A note about potatoes: I've tested this gnocchi with a variety of different mashed potatoes - it's worked fine whether your potatoes are riced, mashed with lumps, peeled, or with some skins.
 (For more on mashing techniques, check out Mashed Potatoes 101!)

 The key is in the technique here - your instincts matter a whole lot more than the ingredients list.Some general tips for success: